J.D. Crawford Prize (SIAG/Dynamical Systems)

 The committee will solicit nominations for the prize from the general membership of the SIAG/DS, using SIAM office resources as needed, and from other members of the scientific community.
 If a committee member is nominated for the award, the SIAG Chairperson will appoint a replacement upon notification by the committee chairperson and with the approval of the SIAM President.

-The research of the candidate must contain significant contributions to the field of nonlinear science, as evidenced by papers published in English in a peer-reviewed journal bearing a publication date within the award period.
+The research of the candidate must contain significant contributions to the field of nonlinear science.
+One particular paper must be cited as evidencing the contributions, though a body of papers may be discussed in the nomination.
+The paper must have been published in English in a peer-reviewed journal bearing a publication date within the eligibility period, the four calendar years preceding the meeting at which the prize is awarded.

 The prize committee will notify the SIAM VP of its selection at least six months prior to the award date.
 The prize committee must cite one paper that supports the selection of the nominee.
 The notification must be accompanied by a written justification and a citation not exceeding 25 words that can be used for a certificate and read at award time.